Spring Vegetarian Ramen

 - When noodles are finished cooking, taste broth and season with additional miso, ponzu, or a bit of hot sauce if you like spice.
 (Don't skip this final seasoning step because there is variation in the flavor and sodium content of stock.)

 - Peel eggs (hold the eggs under cool running water to help remove the peel if needed) and slice in half.
 Season yolks with a pinch of salt.

-- Ladle noodles, coleslaw mix, and broth into serving bowls.
-Top each bowl with snap peas, eggs, and cilantro.
+- Ladle noodles and broth into serving bowls.
+Top each bowl with snap peas, bean sprouts, eggs and cilantro.
 Serve with lime wedges to squeeze over the finished dish.
 Enjoy!